l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 ### Import Label Tree

 Before you can import a labeltree, you need to define it in a csv file.
-See Figure to for an example of such a tree definition.
+See Figure 2 below for an example of such a tree definition.
 For more examples navigate to [lost/backend/lost/pyapi/examples/label_trees](https://github.com/l3p-cv/lost/tree/master/backend/lost/pyapi/examples/label_trees) in our GitHub repository.
 Each **leaf** in a tree represents a label,